Wyamio/Wyam.Web/input/docs/usage/command-line.md

 # LiveReload

-> Requires Wyam 0.16.4 or greater.
+> Requires Wyam 0.17.0 or greater.

-Wyam comes with LiveReload support built-in and is enabled when file watching.
-LiveReload works by injecting JavaScript into HTML pages when served using the embedded preview server - no changes to your content need to be made.
+Wyam comes with [LiveReload](http://livereload.com) support built-in and it is automatically enabled when the preview server is used while file watching.
+LiveReload works by injecting JavaScript into HTML pages when served using the embedded preview server, no changes to your content need to be made.
 When any input files are re-generated, Wyam will refresh all connected browsers automagically.

-Note that there are two LiveReload servers that run depending on what options are being used, one server on the default LiveReload port of `35729` and another server hosted on Wyam's embedded web server.
+The LiveReload server listens on port `35729` by default.
 When using LiveReload in conjunction with the preview server, ensure that any relevant HTML files have a closing `<body/>` tag as this is required for `<script>` injection.

 # Paths